Last Updated: November 23, 2024

 Rapper, singer-songwriter, producer, actor

 Young MC is an English American singer, rapper, and actor who has a net worth of $2 million.
-His 1989 single "Bust a Move" reached #2 on the US Rap chart and #7 on the Billboard Hot 100 chart.
+Young MC's 1989 single "Bust a Move" reached #2 on the US Rap chart and #7 on the "Billboard" Hot 100 chart.
 It also reached #5 on the US Dance chart and #1 in Australia.
-Young MC also had success with the singles "Principal's Office", "I Come Off", and "That's The Way Love Goes".
+Young MC also had success with the singles "Principal's Office," "I Come Off," and "That's The Way Love Goes."

 Early Life

-Young MC, born Marvin Young, was born on May 10, 1967 in London, England.
-His parents were immigrants to England from Jamaica.
-When he was three years old, the family left the United Kingdom and then eventually moved to Queens, New York when Young was eight.
+Young MC was born Marvin Young on May 10, 1967, in London, England.
+His parents immigrated to England from Jamaica.
+When he was three years old, the family left the United Kingdom and then eventually moved to Queens, New York, when Young was eight.
 He witnessed someone rapping for the first time at the age of 10 and was immediately drawn to the art form.
 He attended Hunter College High School in the Upper East Side of Manhattan.
-After graduating, he enrolled at the University of Southern California where he studied economics, ultimately earning a degree in the subject.
+After graduating, he enrolled at the University of Southern California, where he studied economics, ultimately earning a degree in the subject.

 Career